Data handling with Pandas![link image 69](/icons/link.svg)

 If each of the Series

-has defined indexes, the resulting DataFrame
+has defined indices, the resulting DataFrame

-will be the union of these indexes
+will be the union of these indices.

 diccionario = {